Last Updated: September 29, 2023

 Chase currently offers a $200 bonus after you spend $500 on purchases in the first 3 months – pretty easy.

-The American Express Blue Cash Preferred card we use for groceries, as it provides up to 6% back on groceries up to $6K per year.
+The American Express Blue Cash Everyday card we use for groceries, as it provides 3% back on groceries up to $6K per year.
 That $6K limit means that if you spend more than $115 a week at grocery stores, you’ll want to track when you hit that limit and use another card for the remainder of the calendar year (otherwise you’ll just get 1%).
-Also if you buy groceries from stores like Walmart or Target, which aren’t classified as grocery stores, you won’t get 6%.
-So make sure you double check how your main grocery store is classified before you get this card.
+Also if you buy groceries from stores like Walmart or Target, which aren’t classified as grocery stores, you won’t get 3%.
+So make sure you double check how your store is classified before you get this card.

-American Express also has a version of this card with no annual fee, the American Express Blue Cash Everyday, but it only provides 3% back on groceries.
-But that’s still much better than 2% you’d get with the Citi card above, or even worse 1% you get with most other rewards cards.
+However, we found ourselves needing to put most of our groceries on other credit cards to hit minimum spend requirements, so the math didn’t work out any more with the $95 annual fee.
+So we decided to downgrade to the Everyday version in 2023.
+And we’re quite happy with that decision.
+3% back is still much better than 2% you’d get with the Citi card above, or even worse 1% you get with most other rewards cards.
 They offer a $200 bonus after spending $2K in the first 6 months.

 If you have an Amazon Prime membership, you’ll get 5% back on all Amazon purchases – which is the main way we use the card (when we don’t use Amazon gift card credit).
 If you happen to frequent Whole Foods, you’ll also get 5% back there – assuming you don’t get 6% back with the above American Express Blue Cash Preferred card.
 If you’re in the Prime camp, this card is a slam dunk.